-For many years guides and locals in the upper reaches of the Okavango Delta wondered where Crocodiles disappeared to when they moved from view into the vast papyrus beds that dominated this part of the Delta.
+For many years guides and locals in the upper reaches of the Okavango wondered where Okavango Delta crocodiles disappeared to when they moved from view into the vast papyrus beds that dominated this part of the Delta.

 Recent discoveries have shown a vast network of tunnels under the papyrus that enable the animals to navigate from one side of a papyrus float to the other in a matter of seconds.
-The underground lairs also allow the Crocodiles to stay hidden for extended lengths of time.
+The underground lairs also allow the Okavango Delta crocodiless to stay hidden for extended lengths of time.

 During the early and middle parts of the 1900's the Okavango Delta was divided into two, for the benefit of two Crocodile hunters to hunt the reptiles for their skins.
 These two hunters shot tens of thousands of Crocodiles between them but it was realised that if the hunting continued the Crocodiles would disappear from the Delta.
 Efforts were then made to reintroduce them.